roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Riona's 18th B-Day ****** byNonStopFunGuy© Fuck, she was tight, incredibly tight.
+Fuck, she was tight, incredibly tight.
 I had to clench my teeth, my ass muscles tightening too, and I pounded my rigid shaft against her tight young hole.
 I could barely get the head of my dick inside her twat at first, but she was so wet, and I was so hard, it was time to drill for victory.
 Ramming my pelvis forward time after time, and with my hands firmly grabbing her thin hips to pin her against my desk, I pounded her tight hole with my piston to drive more and more meat into her.
 Bit by bit my cock sank, first an inch deep, then two, then maybe three.
 She was so fucking tight!
 I loved staring at her slim body and little titties, cramming more married cock into her, deeper and deeper, prying open her cuntlips from the size of my erection.

  I could feel her juices trickling down my hairy thighs, her pussy was so wet, as I drove my erection into her, the juices were being squished out, flowing in streams.
 Her tiny feet, with red-painted toenails, were flopping in the air as I screwed her, her knees over my elbows, until she raised her bony legs up and put her feet over my shoulders.
 Now her ass was raised off the desk, and as I leaned over her, cramming my cock harder against her tight vagina, I could really get some leverage to screw her.
 Riona's face was trembling, feeling my adult cock a good four or five inches inside her twat, but I had more to work into it.